kognise/obsidian-aviation/FAR/Volume 3/K Administrative regulations/0183 Representatives of the administrator.md

 \(1\) Original airworthiness certificates for aircraft and airworthiness approvals for engines, propellers, and product parts that conform to the approved design requirements and are in a condition for safe operation;

-\(2\) Export certificates of airworthiness and airworthiness approval tags in accordance with subpart L of part 21 of this chapter;
+\(2\) Export certificates of airworthiness and airworthiness approval tags in accordance with subpart L of [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md|part 21 of this chapter]];

 \(3\) Experimental certificates for aircraft for which the manufacturer holds the type certificate and which have undergone changes to the type design requiring a flight test; and